Mekhlabhishek/Test1/book/chapter-2.md

 # Your first program

-In this chapter, we will be writing our basic program with [webdriverio](https://webdriver.io).
+In this chapter, we will be writing program with [webdriverio](https://webdriver.io).
-This program will go to the [staging.aceinvoice.com](htp://staging.aceinvoice.com) and will complete signup procedure for us.
+This program will go to the [staging.aceinvoice.com](htp://staging.aceinvoice.com) and will complete signup procedure.

-Let's start.

 ## 2.1 Writing and understanding basic program